rkonoplev/dniester/docs/en/TESTING_STRATEGY.md

 # Testing Strategy Guide

-This document explains the comprehensive testing strategy used in Phoebe CMS, including the hybrid approach for integration testing.
+This document explains the unified testing strategy used in Phoebe CMS with Testcontainers everywhere.

 ---